-(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2019 computed in accordance with Financing Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
+In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2019 computed in accordance with Financing Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
 For additional information on the valuation assumptions underlying the value of these options, see Part II, Item 8 "Financial Statements and Supplementary Date" of our Annual Report in the Notes to Consolidated Financial Statements, Note 6, "Stockholders Equity".
 These amounts do not reflect the actual economic value that may be realized by the directors upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options.
-Our non-employee directors will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options.
+Our non-employee directors will only realize compensation to the extent the trading price of our common stock as of December 31, 2019.
+(1)

-- (2) Mr. Clarke held stock options to purchase an aggregate of 7,405 shares of common stock as of December 31, 2019. - (3) Dr. Blair held stock options to purchase an aggregate of 7,405 shares of common stock as of December 31, 2019. - (4) Mr. Coughlin held stock options to purchase an aggregate of 6,569 shares of common stock as of December 31, 2019. - (5) Dr. Gross held stock options to purchase an aggregate of 2,285 shares of common stock as of December 31, 2019.
+Dr. Blair held stock options to purchase an aggregate of 7,405 shares of common stock as of December 31, 2019.
+Mr. Coughlin held stock options to purchase an aggregate of 6,569 shares of common stock as of December 31, 2019.
+Dr. Gross held stock options to purchase an aggregate of 2,285 shares of common stock as of December 31, 2019.

+Mr. Hatfield held stock options to purchase an aggregate of 6,569 shares of common stock as of December 31, 2019.
+(6)

+- (7)

+- (8)

-- (6) Mr. Hatfield held stock options to purchase an aggregate of 6,569 shares of common stock as of December 31, 2019. - (7) Includes \$5,165 and \$4,000 earned in 2019 and paid in 2020 for services on the Audit Committee and on the Nominating and Corporate Governance Committee in 2019, respectively. - (8) Dr. Lucas held stock options to purchase an aggregate of 2,285 shares of common stock as of December 31, 2019. - (9) Dr. Mendlein resigned from our Board of Directors effective as of June 28, 2019.
+- Includes \$5,165 and \$4,000 earned in 2019 and paid in 2020 for services on the Audit Committee and on the Nominating and Corporate Governance Committee in 2019, respectively.
+Dr. Lucas held stock options to purchase an aggregate of 2,265 shares of common stock as of December 31, 2019.
+Dr. Mendlein resigned from our Board of Directors effective as of June 28, 2019.
 During 2019, Dr. Mendlein also received fees of \$90,000 pursuant to a Strategic Advisor Agreement.
-Dr. Mendlein held stock options to purchase an aggregate of 38,053 shares of common stock as of December 31, 2019. - (10) Dr. Nashat completed his service on our Board of Directors as of our 2019 Annual Meeting of Stockholders on May 8, 2019 and therefore has not served on our Board of Directors since that date and did not receive the annual option grant on May 8, 2019.
-Dr. Nashat held stock options to purchase an aggregate of 5,977 shares of common stock as of December 31, 2019. - (11) Dr. Schimmel held stock options to purchase an aggregate of 7,907 shares of common as of December 31, 2019.
+Dr. Mendlein held stock options to purchase an aggregate of 38,053 shares of common stock as of December 31, 2019.
+(9)

+- Dr. Nashat completed his service on our Board of Directors as of our 2019 Annual Meeting of Stockholders on May 8, 2019 and therefore has not served on our Board of Directors since that date and did not receive the annual option grant on May 8, 2019.
+Dr. Nashat held stock options to purchase an aggregate of 5,977 shares of common stock as of December 31, 2019.
+Dr. Schimmel held stock options to purchase an aggregate of 7,907 shares of common as of December 31, 2019.
+(10)

+- (11)